blopker/s73-analysis/README.md

 - Add comments when needed to store extra information.
 Specifically, comment if a function is from the SDK, specify which file they are from.
 - Identify and rename global state that lives in RAM, including structs or types used

-Additionally, the SDK used to build this applications is in the "sdk" folder.
-Make sure to point out when functions are likely from the SDK files and examples.
+Additionally, the SDK used (and example projects) to build this application is in the "sdk" folder.
+Make sure to point out when functions are likely from the SDK files and/or example code.

+## Decompile Workflow
+-- TODO